bus-strat-analytics/MSIN0093-syllabus/README.md

   3. **Final project presentation/slides (10%) and writeup (15%).**  In [week 10](#week-10-6-dec) (the final class, with slides due prior to class), each team will have the opportunity to present their work to the class and receive live and written feedback from students and the teaching team.
 Presentations will run approximately 20 minutes.
 The team can then incorporate comments into their final writeup (approximately 5 pages), which will be due at the end of the week.
 At the end of the writeup, there should be an explicit attribution of labor among the team members.

-Your team may choose from one of the three types of projects:
+Your team may choose one of the three types of projects:

   1. **Data project.** You are the data team of your firm and you are presenting a research project to the executive team as a means for better understanding customers, transactions, relationships between various activities of users, etc. Identify a dataset of interest to your team.
 Frame your study question and then conduct the appropriate analysis, provide a result and next steps (e.g. policy recommendation, follow on research agenda).